fablabbcn/mdef-docs/docs/2023-24/year-1/t1/landing/index.md

     **Break**

-    **12:30-14:00** - Students Intro - What's your purpose by Laura Folrlano
+    **12:30-14:00** - Students Intro - What's your purpose by Laura Benitez

 === "04/10"